Trump Media & Technology Group: Lawsuits since 2024

 In February 2024, United Atlantic Ventures (UAV), the partnership of TMTG co-founders Andy Litinsky and Wes Moss, sued TMTG for attempting to dilute their ownership stake by increasing the authorized stock from 120 million to 1 billion shares, thus lowering the value of UAV's shares from 8.6 percent to less than 1 percent.
 The lawsuit mentions that Trump attempted to pressure Litinsky into giving his shares to Melania Trump and then, when he refused, tried to oust Litinsky.
 The next day, Arc Capital sued the DWAC for trying to strip them of their shares.
 The judge granted summary judgment to Atlantic Ventures LLC.

 In March 2024, DWAC and Trump sued DWAC's former chief executive Patrick Orlando and his firm Arc Global Investments II for extortion and causing DWAC and Trump reputational harm.
 Orlando and Arc counter-sued DWAC and Trump for miscalculating Arc's stake in TMTG by 2 million shares.
 On March 24, Trump sued Litinsky and Moss for forfeiture of their stock, saying they mishandled and attempted to block attempts to take TMTG public for nearly two years.
 The judge ruled in Arc's case that an agreement had been breached and ARC Global had to receive more than half a million additional shares, but ruled against ARC on breach of fiduciary duty claims, and said that Orlando was owed fewer shares than he sought.
 In January 2025 Arc was granted a pause in litigation in the alleged stock theft lawsuit.

-In February 2025, Trump Media and the video platform Rumble filed a lawsuit against a Brazilian supreme court justice alleging that he violated the right to free speech of a far-right Brazilian influencer residing in the US.
+In February 2025, Trump Media and the video platform Rumble filed a lawsuit against a Brazilian supreme court justice, Alexandre de Moraes, who was hearing a case against Bolsonaro, alleging that he violated the right to free speech of a far-right Brazilian influencer living in the US.
+In July the Trump administration imposed sanctions against Moraes, but dropped them later in the year.